mark-mcdermott/drivetracks-wip-nuxt3/README.md

   </UiContainer>
 </template>
 ```
-- split your terminal and in the second pane, run `cd ~/app/backend` and then `rails server`
-- in the first pane run `npm run dev` -> Should be some ok looking homepage content now with a h1, some body copy and two buttons
+- `npm run front-and-back-dev`-> Should be some ok looking homepage content now with a h1, some body copy and two buttons.
+Note that the `{"status":"OK"}` subtitle is actually pulling from the backend API so we know the front and back are wired together correctly.
-- run `^ + c` in both panes to kill the servers
+- run `^ + c` to kill the servers
 - now that we've changed the way our homepage looks, we'll have to delete our pixelmatch baseline homepage image, which is at `~/app/frontend/spec/e2e/screenshots/baseline/page-home.png`
 - `npm run e2e-tests --path=spec/e2e/index.spec.js` -> test should pass now